After Trump, What Now? I Suggest We Resist.

 If you are an independent woman, person of color, LGBTQ, Muslim, Jewish, non-Christian, atheist, immigrant, disabled, a white heterosexual Christian male who has love in your heart, or anyone who cares about humanity and a loving and peaceful world, then you are now part of a coalition that must stick together.
 We must work together because we are truly stronger together.
 Darkness will not win.
 Hate will not win.
 Bigotry will not win.
 It simply can’t.

-So, as is my way when dealing with such horrific situations, I got angry for a few days (well, honestly, I’m still angry), but now I’m mobilized.
+So, after that horrific election day, as is my way when dealing with such horrific situations, I got angry for a few days (well, honestly, I’m still angry), but then I started to mobilize.
 Now I’ve committed to doing something every single day to resist to help blunt the impact of a Trump Presidency.

 In no particular order, here is some inspiration and actions you can take to help.
-Even as I write this I am thinking of other action items or receiving ideas from friends.
-So I plan to continually update this article as new ideas are presented elsewhere or ideas already presented can be improved.
+I plan to continually update this article as new ideas are presented elsewhere or ideas already presented can be improved.

 With all that said, here’s what I offer.
 May this help us survive and flourish in this country we love.